 On July 22nd 2019, Pietro Bartolo, Vice President of the Commission for the Civil freedoms, Justice and Internal Affairs, presented a parliamentary question to the European Parliament on behalf of both Still I Rise and the unaccompanied minors that we serve.

-On October 29th 2019, Angela Schirò and Lia Quartapelle Procopio submitted a parliamentary question to the Ministry for European Affairs of Italian Parliament to ask the position of government into EU about the situation in Samos and our criminal complaint.
+On October 29th 2019, Angela Schirò and Lia Quartapelle Procopio submitted a parliamentary question to the Ministry for European Affairs of Italian Parliament to ask the position of the government at EU level on the situation in Samos and our criminal complaint.

 On December 24th 2019, the European Court of Human Rights granted interim measures to safeguard the physical and psychological integrity of five unaccompanied minor refugees on the island of Samos, Greece, following the case presented by the legal section of Greek Council for Refugees (GRC), with the support of our NGO, ASGI and the support of Médicins Sans Frontières.
 The proceeding invoked art.
 39 – Interim Measures – of the Rules of procedure at the European Court.

 For the first time it focuses on the living conditions of unaccompanied minors living on Samos: the Greek government must now transfer them to an appropriate shelter for unaccompanied minors, in compliance with art.
 3 of the European convention of Human Rights, which enshrines the prohibition of torture and degrading treatment.